How to connect to an MS SQL Database

 You can refer here for further details.

-Step 3: Download and place the JDBC connector Jar file to the $GENROCKET_HOME/lib/ folder
+Step 4 - Download and place the JDBC connector Jar file in the $GENROCKET_HOME/lib/ folder

-- Download and place an Microsoft JDBC Connector for SQL Server in your genrocket-3.5.12/lib folder.
+- Download and place a Microsoft JDBC Connector for SQL Server in your genrocket/lib folder.

 - Microsoft provides the JDBC driver for free.
 You can download the one that works for your version of SQL Server from one of these links: